-We where beaten inside the UNHCR compound in presence of the UNHCR protection team
+We were beaten inside the UNHCR compound in presence of the UNHCR protection team:

-UNHCR is not doing its job, according to the community.
-They feel unsafe and as threatened as the day they escaped persecution in their home country.
-It is clear the police are unable to hear complaints by the LGBT community, Instead they are participating in homophobic brutality and when gays, lesbians and transgender refugees are victims of crimes they are treating them as the criminal.
+UNHCR is not doing its job of providing safety and protection, according to the community.
+The refugees feel unsafe and as threatened as the day they escaped persecution in their home country.
+It is clear the police are unable to hear complaints by the LGBT community.
+Instead they are participating in homophobic brutality and when gays, lesbians and transgender refugees are victims of crimes they are treating them as the criminal.
 This is the precise experience LGBTQI people have had in the countries they are escaping.
-Kenya is proving to be a hostile host.
+Kenya is proving to be a hostile host:

 UNHCR must launch an investigation and also a safe shelter plan for LGBTQ REFUGEES – so that they can have safety while seeking respite from the constant barrage and threat of attacks.

 UPDATED: SEE UNHCR STATEMENT ON THESE EVENTS: Thursday Dec 13th, 2018.

 Earlier Reports of hardship in Camp can be read here: